coop152/obsidian-vaults/Logic and Modelling (21111)/DPLL.md

 $\newcommand{\impl}{\rightarrow} \newcommand{\equi}{\leftrightarrow}$
-DPLL is a specialised [Satisfiability Checking](Satisfiability%20Checking.md) formula for CNF formulae.
+DPLL is a SAT algorithm - a satisfiability checking algorithm for sets of clauses instead of whole formulae.
 Consider this regular formula: $¬((p \impl q) \land (p \land q \impl r ) \impl (p \impl r))$ It breaks down into these clauses:
 -   $¬p \lor q$